Default header image

 • Understand how NEMSQA works with NEMSIS.

-This webinar will be recorded with playback made available on the TASC Program website.
 For more information or questions, please get in touch with Kayla Combs, kcombs@ruralcenter.org

 This project is/was supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant number UB1RH24206, Information Services to Rural Hospital Flexibility Program Grantees, $1,100,000 (0% financed with nongovernmental sources).
 This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS, or the U.S. Government.